-Statewide Transfer and Articulation Reporting System (STARS)

-The STARS Transfer Guide is to be honored for a period of four years from the date printed off the web site by all other public institutions of higher education within the state that offer programs in the specified discipline.
+The Statewide Transfer and Articulation Reporting System (STARS) Transfer Guide is to be honored for a period of four years from the date printed off the web site by all other public institutions of higher education within the state that offer programs in the specified discipline.
 Students should keep a copy of this guide for verification purposes.
 The STARS Transfer Guide remains valid and is guaranteed only if the student continues in the major specified on his/her transfer agreement.
 Changes made by accrediting and/or other regulatory agencies could result in specific requirements being added to the Transfer Agreement (i.e., No Child Left Behind Mandates).
 Any changes made by an institution in its degree programs will affect the transfer student in the same manner as the students native to the University.

-Bulletin Year Issue - The students who use transfer guides will be graduated under the Bulletin in effect on date that the guide is printed unless they choose to go under the Bulletin in effect at time of transfer.
+Bulletin Year Issue - The students who use transfer guides will be graduated under the Bulletin in effect on the date that the guide is printed unless they choose to go under the Bulletin in effect at time of transfer.
 This issue is covered in item #1 on the actual transfer agreement that prints out at the end of the transfer guide.

 The STARS program governs the transfer of credits from Alabama public two-year institutions to Alabama four-year institutions.
-Students at the public two-year institutions who have a STARS Guide, can transfer all courses listed on that Guide from public twoyear institution to any public four-year institution, including Alabama A&M University.
+Students at the public two-year institutions who have a STARS Guide, can transfer all courses listed on that Guide from public two-year institution to any public four-year institution, including Alabama A&M University.
 There is a STARS Guide for every program offered at AAMU.
 Courses on the Guide will transfer and count toward half (50 percent) of the courses required for a specific degree program.
 The courses on the Guide are accepted under the same standards as courses taken at AAMU.
 If a "D" grade is acceptable for an AAMU course, then with the STARS Guide, the student can transfer the course from the public two-year institution with a "D."

 Students intending to transfer to AAMU are encouraged to consult with their advisors and obtain a STARS guide from the AGSC/STARS Website, http://stars.troy.edu.
+For your convenience, a transfer credit equivalency guide may be accessed here.
+This guide is not all inclusive and a complete equivalency will be done once the student is officially admitted.